piedraj/AnalysisCMS/README.md

     git clone https://github.com/YOUR_USERNAME/AnalysisCMS

-You should also add a remote upstream, to be able to modify both your and the main Github account.
+You should also add a remote upstream, to be able to modify both your and the master repository.

-    git remote add upstream https://github.com/ORIGINAL_OWNER/ORIGINAL_DIRECTORY
+    git remote add upstream https://github.com/piedraj/AnalysisCMS

 Then, do a git remote in order to check if the upstream appears.